Coming For Therapy

 Ψ Positive parenting.
 This component teaches caregivers the skills to help them handle behaviours that are difficult or that interfere with family relationships.

-It involves the identification of unhelpful thought patterns that manifests into significant problems, modifies dysfunctional thinking and encouraging a corresponding change in behaviour.
+In a nutshell, CBT involves the identification of unhelpful thought patterns that manifests into significant problems, the modification of dysfunctional thinking, and thereby encouraging a corresponding change in behaviour.

 Over time, this cyclical relationship sometimes lead to developing errors in thinking.
 These are known as cognitive distortions.
 All of us occasionally engage in them.
 They affect the way we see ourselves, the world and the people around us.